gilmore-lab/protocols/MRI_experimental_procedure.md

 - Make sure the MRI technologist has the screening form and the copy of the consent form.
 - Have the MRI Technologist transfer MRI data in the ‘nifti’ format to Hoth: /nfs/imaging-data/3Tusers/rog1/symm
 - Save Matlab data located at (SLEIC-Projects>rog1>wallpaper_groups_event_related_fmri>code>Symmetry-2>Data>yyyymmddThhmmss) to External Drive.
+  - Check the file all.csv to ensure that responses are logged.

 ## Post-Processing/Analysis
 - rsync MRI data from Hoth to Hammer